Polvoron - The European Version of Chinese Cookies

 The original flavour was a fine, powdery milk cake... very smooth as it melts in your mouth, except for a sandy crunch from the granular sugar.

-The cashew and peanut flavours were most reminiscent of crumbly Chinese New Year peanut and cashew cookies... y'know the crumbly kind?
+The cashew and peanut flavours were most reminiscent of crumbly Chinese New Year peanut and cashew cookies... like the crumbly kind.
 Only milkier.
 The cashew polvoron had a slight buttery and nutty taste, but it was very faint compared to the milky taste.
 There were also bits of cashew nuts inside.
 The peanut polvoron had a moderate peanut butter taste and bits of peanut inside.
 Milkier and less peanutty than the Chinese New Year cookies.
 It was because of these two flavours that I thought of polvorons as the Spanish version of Chinese cookies... the powdered almond cookies from Macau also comes to mind.

 The cookies and cream polvoron was surprisingly faithful to the cookies and cream taste, much to my delight.
 Exactly like a sweet cream & cookies ice cream or shake... you can imagine that the milky taste of the polvoron helps in the execution.
-Or you could also think of it as a crumbly biscuit version of cookies and cream chocolate (y'know, the white chocolate embedded with cookie crumble?), since it's so smooth.
+Or you could also think of it as a crumbly biscuit version of cookies and cream chocolate (like the white chocolate embedded with cookie crumble), since it's so smooth.

 The ube polvoron had a strong yam smell even from 30-50cm away... which is unusual for dry cookies at room temperature.
 Naturally, it had a very strong purple yam taste... the kind you get when you eat purple yam ice cream in Southeast Asia.
 It was like a smooth pasty yam fudge with crunchy granular sugar inside.